 Costa Mesa is known as the city of the arts.
 So, it’s fitting that they have lots of public art.

-They actually have a whole Art Walk set up where you can see 20 pieces of public art all within a few square blocks.
+They actually have a whole Art Walk set up where you can see 20 pieces of public art installations all within a few square blocks.

-Noguchi Gardens is a quick walk from the Avenue of the Arts Hotel and is one of the most popular artsy gardens in Costa Mesa.
+Noguchi Gardens is a quick walk from the Avenue of the Arts Hotel and is one of the most popular artsy gardens in downtown Costa Mesa.

 Additionally, Costa Mesa is working hard on creating more street murals across the city.